 Reactions: List any reactions your child has had to vaccines.

 Print out a copy of your child's schedule and keep it up to date.
 It is very important to keep accurate records of your child's shots.
-When you enroll your child in day care or school, you may need to show proof of immunizations.
+When you enroll your child in day care or school, you may need to show proof of vaccinations.
 Also, your child may need the record later in life for college, employment, or travel.
 Take the schedule with you when you visit your doctor.
 Your doctor may need to change the schedule based on your child's special needs.
 Keep the record in a safe place with other important documents, and never throw it away.
 It is an important part of your child's lifelong medical records.

 Put notes on your calendar to remind you when a shot is coming up.
 You also may want to ask your doctor to send you notices when shots are due.